Spine decomposition and $L\log L$ criterion for superprocesses with non-local branching mechanisms: Abstract

 \section{Abstract}

 In this paper, we provide a pathwise spine decomposition for superprocesses with both local and non-local branching mechanisms under a martingale change of measure.
-This result complements the related results obtained in \cite{E,KLMR,LRS} for superprocesses with purely local branching mechanisms and in \cite{CRS,KP} for multitype superprocesses.
+This result complements earlier results established for superprocesses with purely local branching mechanisms and for multitype superprocesses.
 As an application of this decomposition, we obtain necessary/sufficient conditions for the limit of the fundamental martingale to be non-degenerate.
 In particular, we obtain extinction properties of superprocesses with non-local branching mechanisms as well as a Kesten-Stigum $L\log L$ theorem for the fundamental martingale.

 \textbf{AMS 2010 Mathematics Subject Classification:} Primary 60J68, 60F15, Secondary 60F25.